-In case of vehicles with automatic transmissions, adaptive transmissions and CVT's tested with non-locked gear ratios, the test may include a gear ratio change to a lower range and a higher acceleration.
-A gear change to a higher range and a lower acceleration is not allowed.
+In case of vehicles tested with non-locked gear ratios, the test may include a gear ratio change.
 If possible, the manufacturer shall take the measures to avoid a gearshift which leads to a condition that is not in compliance with the boundary conditions.
 In such a case, it is permitted to establish and use electronic or mechanical devices, including alternate gear selector positions.

-2.5.2.
+2.5.3.
 Measurements reading:

+At least one test point for starting and four test points for running at different conditions are needed.

 Per test point, one single run is carried out.

 For every separate test run, the following parameters shall be determined and noted:

-The maximum A-weighted sound pressure level of both sides of the vehicle, indicated during each passage of the vehicle between the two lines AA' and BB', shall be mathematically rounded to the first decimal place (Lwot,κj).
+The maximum A-weighted sound pressure level of both sides of the vehicle, indicated during each passage of the vehicle between the two lines AA' and BB'+20m, shall be mathematically rounded to the first decimal place (Lwot,κj).
 If a sound peak obviously out of character with the general sound pressure level is observed, the measurement shall be discarded.
 Left and right side may be measured simultaneously or separately.
 For further processing the higher sound pressure level of both sides shall be used.

-The vehicle speed readings at AA', PP’ and BB' shall be rounded and reported with the first significant digit after the decimal place. (vAA,κj; , vPP,κj; vBB,κj)
+The vehicle speed readings at AA'(AA'+5m for starting test), PP’ and BB' shall be rounded and reported with the first significant digit after the decimal place. (vAA,κj(vAA+5, κj); vPP,κj; vBB,κj (nMax, κj)).

-If applicable, the engine speed readings at AA' and BB' shall be reported as a full integer value (nAA,κj; nBB,κj).
+If applicable, the engine speed readings at BB' shall be reported as a full integer value (nBB,κj).

-2.5.3.
 The calculated acceleration shall be determined in accordance to the formula in paragraph 3.1.2.1.2. of Annex 3 and reported to the second digit after the decimal place (awot,test,κj).